 Ask a bodybuilder how many exercises you should do per workout, and they’ll probably tell you it’s somewhere between 4-8.
 In contrast, an Olympic lifter or powerlifter might tell you the answer is as low as 1-2 exercises.

-As with almost everything related to training, the ideal number of exercises per workout depends on what you are training for, your personal preferences, and the time and equipment you have available for your workouts.
-There is no single, one-size-fits-all answer!
+As with almost everything related to training, the ideal number of exercises per workout depends on the objective of your training, your personal preferences, and the time and equipment available for your workout.

 In this article, instead of telling you how many exercises to do per workout, we explore your options.
 That way, you can choose the one that’s best for you.